astromar96/german-speller/GOOGLE_CLOUD_SETUP.md

 2. Click "Create Credentials" → "API Key"
 3. Copy the generated API key
 4. Click "Restrict Key" and select "Cloud Text-to-Speech API"
+5. **Important**: Make sure to restrict the key to only the Text-to-Speech API for security

 ### Step 5: Test Your API Key
 1. Paste the API key in the app